Edward C. Gillette

 PERSONAL INJURY/NEGLIGENCE OF OTHERS/WRONGFUL DEATH

 On September 9, 2011, Ed was successful in petitioning the Kansas Supreme Court to hear a direct appeal from the District Court in Jefferson County, Kansas, on an issue of first impression in the State of Kansas regarding negligent entrustment of an automobile (a civil tort).
 The issue was briefed by the law firm and filed with the Supreme Court on October 5, 2011, and an additional reply brief was filed on December 14, 2011.
 Oral arguments were presented on January 30, 2013.
-The Firm is currently awaiting a decision from the Court.
+On June 7, the Supreme Court ruled in favor of our client, allowing the claim to proceed, creating new legal precedent in the State of Kansas.

 Ed has handled or been involved in a number of complex personal injury claims over the past 29 years and has obtained numerous six-figure settlements as well as seven-figure settlements.
 At the present time, Ed’s caseload is such that he divides his time between personal injury litigation and major felony criminal representation.